Trading 101: Important Economic Indicators Explained

 There are two main causes behind inflation rates, one is demand and the other is cost.
 The demand for products relies on consumers wanting it so much that it overrides the supply and production of the goods.
 As a result of this, the seller is faced with the possibility of running out of supply if they don’t take any measures, such as an increase in the price of the goods.
 If they do decide to increase prices then this will cause inflation.

-If inflation rises unexpectedly this could have a negative effect on businesses as they wouldn’t have much time to prepare for an inflation hike.
-It would take them longer to increase the cost for customers and therefore the overall index price will be affected as a result of this.
+If inflation rises unexpectedly this could have a negative effect on businesses as they wouldn’t have much time to prepare for an inflation hike and it would take them longer to increase the cost for customers and therefore the overall index price will be affected as a result of this.

 When identifying how inflation would impact the market it is important to identify where the price is rising.
 For example, we are currently seeing the price of oil hit all-time lows, this will then feed into other industries such as transportation.
 The next thing traders will be examining is how companies deal with the decrease or increase in the price change.
 Once this has been determined the trader can gain some sort of idea on whether the FX, Indices and other Commodities will hold on the market.

-Interest rates are determined by Central Banks and almost everyone in society will be affected by a change in the rate of interest.
+Interest rates are determined by Central Banks.
+Almost everyone in society will be affected by a change in the rate of interest.

-Not only will consumers be impacted with any loans that they want to apply for but the rate at which banks borrow and lend to each other can change and have a widespread effect across the economy, which will, in turn, affect the stock market.
+Not only will consumers be impacted with any loans that they want to apply for.
+The rate at which banks borrow and lend to each other can also change and have a widespread effect across the economy.
+This will, in turn, affect the stock market.
 Once the interest rate changes it will normally affect the economy 12 months after the rate decision.
 However, the response to the market after the decision has been made is immediate.

-The most significant interest rate in the UK is the ‘Bank of England Base Rate’, and this is set by the Monetary Policy Committee (MPC).
+The most significant interest rate in the UK is the ‘Bank of England Base Rate’.
+It is set by the Monetary Policy Committee (MPC).
 This is set with the purpose of stabilising inflation and maintaining the preferred target rate.
 A change in the bank rate will influence consumer spending and ultimately have a knock-on effect on the price of goods and services.

 If the rate decreases then this encourages consumer spending which then also impacts businesses and companies, and in turn affects the relevant index on the market.
 When the rate increases then corporate and private loans become more expensive and it tends to have a negative effect on stock markets.